 My Inspiration and Background

 I relocated to Indiana from the Chicago area in the early 2000s.
 I have years of experience in the fine arts and graphic design.
-I attended the Art Institute of Chicago and Northern Illinois University and taught at the Art Institute of Indianapolis and Ivy Tech.
+I attended the Art Institute of Chicago and Northern Illinois University and taught at the Art Institute of Indianapolis and Ivy Tech in Indianapolis.

 What is the first memory of wanting to create art?

 I’ve wanted to be an artist since I was a small child.
 If the paper hasn’t deteriorated, I have my first “figurative” work!
 I recall, at age 5, fighting with my friend Nancy over art supplies.
 We are friends to this day, were both fine art professors, and own our painting supplies outright!